At a Glance - How to Become a Word Problem Expert

 Watching someone else, such as your teacher, a tutor, or Shmoop, work out a problem is a good start toward understanding mathematical concepts.
 Most of us learn best by example, which is our story and we're sticking to it.
 But we're going off-topic.

 While having access to examples is nice, when it comes time for the test, it's whether you can do the problems on your own that counts.
 Understanding a problem when someone else goes through the steps is different from being able to do the problem yourself.
 See how we repeated that point and bolded it twice?
 Hm.
 Might be an important distinction.

 While we're going through examples, have your paper and pencil at the ready—or your pen, if you're feeling cocky.
 Try to work out the examples on your own.
 Then, if your answers match ours, you can rest assured that you know your stuff, because we're pretty sure we did these right.

 As you do more word problems, you'll notice similarities between some of them.
-You will find that many word problems can be grouped into "types'' that are solved in similar ways.
+You'll find that many word problems can be grouped into "types'' that are solved in similar ways.
 Not every word problem will fit obviously into a certain type, and some will fit into more than one type.
-As with people, you can quickly pinpoint what type someone or something is.
-In the latter example, this may be referred to as "stereotyping," but fortunately, a word problem will never cry foul.
+Unlike with people, you can quickly pinpoint what type of word problem you're dealing with.
+Stereotyping someone in real life like this is a terrible, terrible idea, but fortunately, it works great with word problems.
 Besides, some of our best friends are word problems.